divyanshkatiyar/divyanshkatiyar/README.md

 - Deep Learning & Neural Networks

 ---
-## Aim & Objective 🎯
+## Aim 🎯
-> **Aim**: Building impactful software while focusing on Data Structures & Algorithms, Artificial Intelligence, Machine Learning and full-stack development.
+> To Build impactful software with focus on Data Structures & Algorithms, Artificial Intelligence, Machine Learning and full-stack web & app development.

+---
+## Objective 🌟
-> **Objective**: Build, learn and share valuable resources for coding rounds, placement interviews and self-learning while growing as an Engineer.
+> Build, learn and share valuable resources for coding rounds, placement interviews and self-learning while growing as an Engineer.

 ---
 ## Academic Achievements 🎓